SamirTalwar/monospacedmonologues.com/content/posts/2016-03-11--building-is-the-job-of-the-compiler.md

   - /post/140845860287/building-is-the-job-of-the-compiler
 ---

-A few years ago, [Kevlin Henney][@KevlinHenney] spoke on the topic of *The Programmer* at [Devoxx UK][].
+A few years ago, [Kevlin Henney][@kevlinhenney] spoke on the topic of _The Programmer_ at [Devoxx UK][].
 In his talk, he mentioned an article by Jack Reeves, [What Is Software Design?][] It's a long piece, written in 1992, musing on design, building and the job of the programmer.
 In the article, the author wrote something very striking.[^Thanks to @tomwhoscontrary]

 > This lesson is that programming is not about building software; programming is about designing software.
 >